Introducing Kids to Snow Sports (Sledding/Skiing) in the Lake Tahoe Area

 Deals

-A few years ago, Costco had a prepaid ticket purchase program that offered two adult lift tickets for Homewood at $54, which included free passes for two kids as well.
+A few years ago, Costco had a prepaid ticket purchase program that offered two adult lift tickets for Homewood at $54 (regular pricing is currently $44 online), which included free passes for two kids as well.
 That deal was excellent and we used it a number of times.
-The deals this year are quite different.
+Occasionally, similar deals become available and the sizable discounts make them very worthwhile.

 Related Posts: